michaelliao/vtube/README.md

 │  └─ dog.mp4
 ├─ Three Funny Santa Clauses/
 │  └─ t003.mp4
-└─ Traveling on the highway/
-   └─ traveling.mp4
+└─ config.json
 ```

+You can edit `config.json` to set CDN url, or set to `''` to use the same static server.

 Run `python vtube.py --prepare free-videos` to generate `info.json`, `poster.jpg`, `thumb.jpg` and `thumbs.jpg` under each sub-directory.

-This script also generates `config.json` and `videos.js`.
-You can modify the CDN config in these two files.
+This script also generate `videos.js` which contains CDN url.

 ## Dev mode